 2.13.
 In accordance with para.
 1.42 of GSR Part 3 [1], the requirements of GSR Part 3 [1] apply to all situations involving radiation exposure that is amenable to control.
 Exposures deemed not to be amenable to control are excluded from the scope, and thereby from regulatory control, regardless of their magnitude.
-For example, it is not feasible to control exposure from 40K in the human body, or from cosmic radiation at the surface of the Earth (see footnote 8 of the GSR Part 3 [1]).
+For example, it is not feasible to control exposure from K in the human body or from cosmic radiation at the surface of the Earth (see footnote 8 of GSR Part 3 [1]).
 Other examples of excluded exposures include those from unmodified concentrations of radionuclides of natural origin in normal soil material, including those in high natural background radiation areas.
-Also excluded are exposures from unmodified concentrations of other primordial radionuclides (e.g. 87Rb, 138La, 147Sm, 176Lu), and fallout resulting from past atmospheric nuclear weapon tests.
-The concept of exclusion is addressed in more details in Ref.GSG-17 [4].
+Also excluded are exposures from unmodified concentrations of other primordial radionuclides (e.g. Rb, La, Sm, Lu) and fallout resulting from past atmospheric nuclear weapon tests.
+The concept of exclusion is addressed in more detail in GSG-17 [4].